clementwong/dqdv-notebook/README.md

 # dqdv-notebook

 Analysis of dq/dv curves of retired drill packs.
-Extracted features from dq/dv curve peaks for work in capacity estimation.
+Extracted features from dq/dv curve peaks are on the csv file for ongoing work in capacity estimation.